vrypan/fc-appkey/README.md

 A standalone tool to generate Farcaster application keys (signers).

+**This is a Go port of @stevedylandev's https://github.com/stevedylandev/cast-keys.**

 ## What it does

 Generates a new ed25519 keypair and requests approval from Farcaster via Warpcast.